Interview preparation

 What questions are asked in a MindTickle interview?

 We don't publish leaked or company-specific MindTickle questions.
-What we do provide is the general, frequently-asked interview questions for the role types MindTickle hires for — such as Software Engineer, UI/UX Designer and Digital Marketing roles.
+What we do provide is the general, frequently-asked interview questions for the role types MindTickle hires for — such as Software Engineer, UI/UX Designer and Business Development Manager roles.
 For example, Software Engineer interviews commonly cover: Reverse a linked list, both iteratively and recursively.
 Find the two numbers in an array that add up to a target sum.
 Detect whether a linked list has a cycle.
 Prepare with these general questions and OnJob's free AI mock interview.

 How many rounds does a MindTickle interview have?